apache/incubator-graphar/README.md

 ```bash
     $ ./release/run-work-load {path_to_dataset}/sf-30/person_knows_person {path_to_dataset}/sf-30/person_knows_person-vertex-base 165430 70220 delta
 ```
+This command will run the LDBC workload IS-3 on the SF-30 dataset, in the format of GraphAr.
+The total number of person vertices is 165,430, and the query vertex id is 70,220.
+The delta parameter is used to specify using the delta encoding technique.
 Please refer to the `script/run-is3.sh`, `script/run-ic8.sh`, and `script/run-bi2.sh` for complete end-to-end LDBC workload execution.

 [TODO: add more details]
 Refer to the [Documentation](https://graphar.apache.org/docs/libraries/cpp/examples/graphscope) about the implementation of integrating GraphAr with GraphScope.
 And Refer to the [GraphScope](https://graphscope.io/docs/storage_engine/graphar) to learn how to use GraphAr inside GraphScope.